alenyashka/redmine-gitolite/README.md

 redmine-gitolite
 ================

 This is a redmine plugin that manages git repositories using gitolite.
+The plugin has been tested to work with redmine 2.2.1 and 2.3.3 using gitolite2 and gitolite3.
+Once I get more of the bugs worked out I'll give more specific version numbers.

 Setup
 -----